Big City Family Fun

 The Gardens of Alcatraz

-The gardens that still bloom off the most surprising feature of the former high-security prison.
-Sprinkled throughout the property, residents first planted the gardens in the late 1800s.
+The gardens still bloom off the most surprising feature of the former high-security prison.
+Sprinkled throughout the property, residents planted the gardens in the late 1800s.

-With the help of reclaimed water, green houses and specially-trained inmates, the gardens flourished until 1963, when the prison closed.
-Over 230 species of ornamental plants still flourish on Alcatraz, including roses, calla lilies, bearded irises, agapanthus and hydrangeas.
+The gardens flourished until 1963, when the prison closed, thanks to reclaimed water, greenhouses, and specially trained inmates.
+Over 230 species of ornamental plants, including roses, calla lilies, bearded irises, agapanthus and hydrangeas, still flourish on Alcatraz.

 Garden lovers, grab the brochure, The Gardens of Alcatraz, at the kiosk after disembarking the ferry for more information.